WGBH-MLA/clams-kitchen/README.md

 #### `clams_images` or `clams_endpoints`

 A list of strings specifying either Docker images for CLAMS apps to be run or endpoints to be queried.
+(Which one you should used depends on the value of `clams_run_cli`.)

+#### `docker_gpus_all`

+A boolean indicating whether to call Docker with GPU (CUDA) enabled.

+#### `clams_apps`

+As an alternative to `clams_run_cli`, `clams_images`, `clams_endpoints`, and `docker_gpus_all`, you can create an associative array for a pipeline of CLAMS apps.
+Each item must have a key named either "image" or "endpoint" and the relevant Docker image or web service endpoint as the value.
+Each item may also have a key `gpus` indicating whe the value of the "gpus" parameter passed to Docker (overiding any value set by `docker_gpus_all`).
+Typically, to use GPU, its value is set to "all".

 #### `clams_params`